 The property already had a huge level carpark in front of the barn that had been graded, compacted and covered with 3/4 minus stone (not quite sure what the previous owners were thinking, but hey, we weren't complaining!).
 This meant that we had a pre existing foundation to build on.
 We did this by hiring a contractor to lay down 3 inches of 1/4 minus crushed gravel.
 We then pulled out the old railway sleepers that had randomly been used as fence posts all over the farm and used them to measure out and enclose a 20X40 meter dressage arena (yes, there were that many!).
 The plan was to ride on this surface through the winter, allowing the stone time to settle and compact, before adding a final layer of river sand.

 At the same time we had our contractor grade 6 inches of dirt out of the round pen on the back side of the barn.
 After laying down heavy duty weed fabric we spread three inches of 3/4 minus over the entire surface, compacted it, and then added another 3 inches of 1/4 minus.
 This too would be allowed to settle and compact before adding a final layer of sand.

 Our last arena project involved leveling the large paddock to the left of the barn and spreading manure from our manure pile over it so that it would be ready for reseeding in the fall.
 We had to move the boundary fence in a couple of meters to allow for horse trailer and barn client parking, but this still left us with plenty of space for a grass jumping arena that we could use during the dry months.

-Creating our all weather arenas was a relatively expensive project (to us).
-But living in a state like Oregon, where it rains 6 months of the year, having an all weather arena is not a luxury, it's a necessity.
+Creating our all-weather arenas was a relatively expensive project (for us).
+But living in a state like Oregon, where it rains 6 months of the year, having an all-weather arena is not a luxury, it's a necessity.
 In the long term, the investment paid off, as it was appealing to horse boarders (I was easily able to fill my barn), and it allowed me to teach lessons year round.